gy19rgm/GEOG5990Assessment2/README.md

 * lines 250, 261, 264, 266, 270, 273, 276 & 279: check the berg tow-ability data grid is being assigned tow-ability values correctly and that each iceberg and the cells within are being looped through correctly

 ## Potential further development / areas for improvement
-This model assumes the mass density of ice will always be 900 kg/m3.
+This model assumes the mass density of ice will always be exactly 900 kg/m3.

 This model was designed under the assumption that icebergs are always regular cuboids.
-Future development would include the repeat of the ideas in lines 121 - 134 (of icebergchecker_gui.py) to calculate the dimension of the iceberg for number of rows instead of number of columns.
+Future development would include the repeat of the ideas in lines 141 - 154 (of icebergchecker_gui.py) to calculate the dimension of the iceberg for number of rows instead of number of columns.

 See GEOG5990_Assessment2.docx for more detailed information on future development and areas for improvement.